foodcoop-adam/foodsoft/lib/foodsoft_vokomokum/README.md

 with the ordering system of [Vokomokum](http://www.vokomokum.nl/), a Foodcoop based in Amsterdam, The Netherlands.
 It features:
 * login using an existing session cookie,
-* automatic user creation on successful login, and
+* automatic user creation on successful login,
-* sending order totals to the Vokomokum members system when settling.
+* sending order totals to the Vokomokum members system when settling,
+* synchronizing workgroup memberships from the members system, and *

 Configuration